IBM/maximo-labs/MkDocs/monitor_cisco_webex_integration_9.1/docs/index.md

 The exercises will cover:

-* Overview and purpose of using Cisco Webex device
+* Overview and Purpose of using Cisco Webex device
 * Integrate Cisco Webex device in MAS Monitor
 * Subscribe to a Cisco Webex device
 * Assign Cisco Webex device to a location